Unification of Gravity and Standard Model: Weyl-Dirac-Born-Infeld action: Conclusions

 \section{Conclusions}

-In this work we constructed a general gauge theory beyond SM and gravity, based on Weyl gauge group of dilatations and Poincar\'e symmetries.
-The natural framework for such gauge symmetry is Weyl geometry.
+In this work we constructed a general gauge theory beyond SM and gravity in $d=4-2\epsilon$ dimensions, based on Weyl gauge group (of dilatations and Poincar\'e symmetries).
+The natural framework for such gauge symmetry is Weyl geometry where Weyl gauge symmetry is present by definition.
 We used the Weyl gauge covariant (metric!) formulation of this geometry, which we reviewed.
-The action we found is a version of the Dirac-Born-Infeld action for SM and Weyl geometry, which we called Weyl-Dirac-Born-Infeld (WDBI) action.
+The action we found is a generalised version of the Dirac-Born-Infeld action for SM and Weyl geometry, which we called Weyl-Dirac-Born-Infeld (WDBI) action.

-To find the action, one constructs a linear combination ($A_{\mu\nu}$) of all operators of mass dimension two, that are products of SM and Weyl geometry operators, and have SM and Weyl gauge invariance in $d$ dimensions.
-The space-time integral of $\sqrt{\det A_{\mu\nu}}$ in $d$ dimensions gives the WDBI action.
-This is a general gauge theory of SM and Weyl group, valid in $d$ dimensions.
-This action is obviously more general than the Weyl gauge invariant action of SM and Weyl quadratic gravity, studied previously.
+To find this action, one constructs a linear combination ($A_{\mu\nu}$) of all Weyl-gauge-invariant terms (in $d=4-2\epsilon$) that have mass dimension two and are products of SM operators, Weyl geometry operators and their covariant derivatives.
+The space-time integral in $d=4-2\epsilon$ of $\sqrt{\det A_{\mu\nu}}$ gives the WDBI action.
+To our knowledge, this is the most general gauge theory of the SM and gravity based on Weyl group, in $d=4-2\epsilon$ dimensions.

-By construction, the WDBI action is mathematically well-defined in $d$ dimensions, with SM and Weyl gauge invariance, so it needs no UV regulator (DR scale $\mu$ or field, etc).
-This action actually {\it predicts} that in $d=4-2\epsilon$ the Weyl gauge covariant scalar curvature $\hat R^\epsilon$ i.e. geometry/gravity acts as a UV regulator for the $d=4$ theory (as seen in particular in a leading order of its series expansion).
-In other words, the regularisation of the WDBI action in $d=4$ is trivial, just replace $d=4\!\ra\! d=4-2\epsilon$; no need to introduce a UV regulator scale/field!
-This is a special feature of the WDBI action, not seen in other theories, showing that this action is more fundamental.
+By construction, the WDBI action is mathematically well-defined in $d=4-2\epsilon$ dimensions, with SM and Weyl gauge invariance, and does not require a UV regulator scale (like a DR scale $\mu$) or field added ``by hand'', as done in ordinary (quadratic) gauge theories.
+Actually, a DR scale $\mu$ would be a problem since it breaks Weyl gauge symmetry!
+The WDBI action actually {\it predicts} that in $d=4-2\epsilon$ the Weyl gauge covariant scalar curvature $\hat R^\epsilon$ i.e. geometry/gravity acts as a UV regulator for the $d=4$ theory, as we saw in particular in a leading order of its series expansion.
+This is a special feature of the WDBI action that maintains Weyl gauge invariance in $d=4-2\epsilon$, and shows that this action is more fundamental than ordinary (quadratic) gauge theories.